-S4YE conducted focus groups with beneficiaries of digital skills programs via Zoom, while one-on-one interviews took place over the phone and using Webex (Table 1).
-Questions350 for focus groups and one on one interviews were prepared in advance and clarifying questions were asked during the interviews to deepen understanding of topics.
+S4YE conducted focus groups with beneficiaries of digital skills programs via Zoom, while one-on-one interviews took place over the phone and using Webex (see Table 1).
+Questions for focus groups and one on one interviews were prepared in advance and clarifying questions were asked during the interviews to deepen understanding of topics.